367718/camp/ena/README.md

 ## Behavior

-The struct "Files" provides access to "FilesEntries" in an unspecified order via the Iterator trait, walking each directory found up to a maximum depth of 5.
+The `Files` struct provides access to `FilesEntry` elements in an unspecified order via the "Iterator" trait.

+On construction, the specified directory will be walked up to a maximum depth of 5.
 Symlinks will not be followed.

 The "mark" functionality relies on NTFS's Alternate Data Streams feature.

 ## API

-* Files
+* `Files`
-    * new
+    * walk
     * Iterator trait

-* FilesEntry
+* `FilesEntry`
     * path
     * relative
     * container